LLB Syllabus – Compulsory LLB Subjects

 Written by Ina France Monponbanua

-For more about University life, check out the following pages:
+For more about studying law at university, check out the following pages: